 Around midnight, when the 70 individuals were walking in the dark along a pathway, they heard some shouts from nearby.
-Shortly thereafter, four officers dressed in light green military–style uniforms approached them.
+Shortly thereafter, four officers dressed in what the respondent described as light green military–style uniforms approached them.
 They carried handguns on their belts and one withdrew his weapon and shot three times into the air above the heads of the group.

 The 70 of them were ordered to wait on the path, guarded by the four officers holding their guns.
 Soon after, 15 – 20 Croatian officers dressed fully in black arrived via the road nearby.
 These officers ordered the group to sit down.

 “They take our cell phones, money, power banks, cigarettes, everything.”

 Moreover, the officers never returned the confiscated belongings to them.
 The individuals were then searched.